Cucumber-pepper gazpacho with burrata mozzarella.

 The selection of three cheeses from the neighboring Fromagerie Hisada prepared my palate for the grand finale: a divine peanut butter mousse atop homemade graham crackers, garnished with toasted peanuts.
 It might sound hard to believe, but the mousse was light because it wasn’t sugary sweet, and it was amazing.
 A cooked grape on the side was a nod to the PB&J for Americans truly missing a touch of home.

-In a nutshell: Reserve now for a creative, well-conceived meal of France’s freshest ingredients expertly prepared in a welcoming environment by warm people.
+: Reserve now for a creative, well-conceived meal of France’s freshest ingredients expertly prepared in a welcoming environment by warm people.

-Price check: There are two tasting menus to choose from, along with optional wine pairings.
+: There are two tasting menus to choose from, along with optional wine pairings.
 Four courses: 55 euros (85 euros with wine pairings).
 Six courses: 70 euros (110 euros with wine pairings).
 Cheese course for two: 14 euros.

-If Verjus sounds good, you’ll also like Frenchie, though plan ahead for this difficult-to-come-by reservation, or enjoy their first-come, first-served wine bar.
+, you’ll also like Frenchie, though plan ahead for this difficult-to-come-by reservation, or enjoy their first-come, first-served wine bar.
 Read the review.

 5–6, rue du Nil, in the 2nd.
 01 40 39 96 19.